-On 9 December 2022, Jinjiang Haina Machinery Company Limited ("Jinjiang Haina") and Shengrong Machinery entered into a framework purchase agreement (the "Shengrong Purchase Agreement"), pursuant to which Jinjiang Haina agreed to purchase machine parts from Shengrong Machinery as and when ordered by Jinjiang Haina from time to time.
-The prices for the machine parts that are purchased by Jinjiang Haina should be separately negotiated for each purchase by the parties based on the principles that the purchase price payable shall be determined on normal commercial terms after arm's length negotiation, and shall be no less favourable than the prevailing market price and the price offered by independent third parties.
+On 9 December 2022, Jinjiang Haina Machinery Company Limited ("Jinjiang Haina") and Shengrong Machinery, a limited liability company established in the PRC and wholly-owned by a relative of Mr. Su (one of our executive Directors and a controlling shareholder of the Company), entered into a framework purchase agreement (the "Shengrong Purchase Agreement"), pursuant to which Jinjiang Haina agreed to purchase machine parts from Shengrong Machinery as and when ordered by Jinjiang Haina from time to time.
+As Shengrong Machinery is a connected person of the Company, the transactions contemplated under the Shengrong Purchase Agreement constitute continuing connected transactions of the Company under Chapter 14A of the Listing Rules.
+Under the Shengrong Purchase Agreement, the prices for the machine parts that are purchased by Jinjiang Haina should be separately negotiated for each purchase by the parties based on the principles that the purchase price payable shall be determined on normal commercial terms after arm's length negotiation, and shall be no less favourable than the prevailing market price and the price offered by independent third parties.
 The parties will have separate purchase orders in respect of each purchase.